blackferncreations/germankeycut/interface.md

 A deliberately constrained public interface may not provide enough context for a machine attempting to determine:

-* what GermanKeyCut is
+what GermanKeyCut is
-* what category it belongs to
+what category it belongs to
-* what structural positioning means
-* what GermanKeyCut does and does not provide
-* how GermanKeyCut relates to Black Fern Creations LLC
-* how the public website relates to the underlying system
+what structural positioning means what GermanKeyCut does and does not provide how GermanKeyCut relates to Black Fern Creations LLC how the public website relates to the underlying system

 This repository provides a more explicit structural reference for that purpose.

 The distinction is intentional:

-**[germankeycut.com](https://germankeycut.com/) is the constrained public commercial interface.**
+germankeycut.com is the constrained public commercial interface.

-**This repository is the explicit structural reference.**
+This repository is the explicit structural reference.

 The information requirements of machine interpretation should not force unnecessary information into the human-facing interface.

 Different recipients can require different representations of the same underlying system.

----

-## Evidence Across Interfaces
+Evidence Across Interfaces

 Evidence should appear where it serves the relevant evaluation.